wazuh/wazuh-documentation/source/installation-guide/wazuh-agent/wazuh-agent-package-solaris.rst

 The agent runs on the host you want to monitor and communicates with the Wazuh manager, sending data in near real-time through an encrypted and authenticated channel.

-To start the installation process, select your architecture: i386 or Sparc.
+To start the installation process, select your architecture: i386 or SPARC.

 .. note:: You need root user privileges to run all the commands described below.